Private Educational Loan Programs

 Please refer to Comparing Credit-Based Educational Loans for help in understanding and evaluating credit-based (Federal Direct Graduate PLUS, private) educational loan terms, and to the sections Credit and Loan Approval for very important information on applying for credit-based educational loans.

-Information regarding private educational loan programs is also located on the Columbia University Student Financial Services website under the Other Loans section.
+Information regarding private educational loan programs is also located on the Columbia University Student Financial Services website.
 Students interested in these loan types must carefully review the Columbia University Student Financial Services website for detailed graduate loan information.